ETS-ReactNative5/Albumcgc/README.md

 npm or yarn install
 react-native run-android

+Usage in Application(Funtionality)
+1) Usage Redux to store response of API
+2) Usage Redux to get and Edit update title of Photos

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.